Who is Rhino on The Masked Singer? Everything we know about the elusive animal

 Rhino’s riddle was: “I’m chief of this town and I’m happy-go-lucky, but one of you guys might think I’m quite muggy.”

-The Masked Singer season four continues on Sunday (8 December) at 6.30pm on ITV1 and ITVX.
+The Masked Singer season four continues on Saturdays at 7pm on ITV1 and ITVX.

 Join our commenting forum